 Springfield, Mass. - June 8, 2018 - Coming off a historic 2017 campaign, the Springfield College football program has caught the attention of several national outlets and will enter the 2018 season appearing in a number of preseason national polls.

-The Pride was ranked seventh in the Lindy's Sports Division III preseason poll and 21st in Street & Smith's preseason poll.
+The Pride was ranked seventh in the Lindy's Sports Division III preseason poll, 21st in Street & Smith's preseason poll, and was receiving votes in the D3football.com preseason poll.
 Springfield returns seven starters on the offensive side of the ball, including five offensive lineman, and six defensive starters.

 In the Lindy's poll, Springfield appears in the top 10 alongside some of the other premier programs in Division III.
 Mount Union, the defending NCAA Division III national champion, sits at No. 1 the poll, followed by Wisconsin-Oshkosh and Mary Hardin-Baylor.
 Brockport, St. John's, St. Thomas, Springfield, Trine, Muhlenberg, and Wesley round out the top 10.

 Springfield wasn't the only New England Women's and Men's Athletic Conference (NEWMAC) team to appear in Lindy's poll, as WPI came in at No. 21.
 A total of four New England schools appeared in the top 25, with Husson coming in at No. 11 and Trinity (Conn.) at No. 22.
 In the Street & Smith's poll, Springfield is one of three teams from New England, and is joined by Trinity (No. 22) and Amherst (No. 24).
 According to D3football.com, Springfield will enter the season just outside the Top 25, as it is the first team listed among those receiving votes.
 The Pride is one of only two New England schools mentioned in the poll, as Framingham State is also receiving votes.